Research

 Altermagnets

-- a new class of magnetic states
+- a novel class of magnetic states

 The altermagnetic is a new class of magnetic states that exhibit a unique magnetic ordering that combines the directional magnetization of ferromagnets with the net-zero magnetization characteristics of antiferromagnets.
 This unique configuration allows modified magnets to maintain strong magnetic anisotropy and robustness to external magnetic fields while having no net magnetic moment in the ground state.
 They become ideal candidates for next-generation magnetic and electronic applications.